VIS-SIG/Wonderful-Wednesdays/data/2022/2022-09-14/readme.md

+# Quality of life outcomes in a cancer trial

 ## EORTC QLQ-C30

 The EORTC QLQ-C30 is a 30-item questionnaire that has been designed for use in a wide range of cancer patient populations and is a reliable and valid measure of the quality of life in cancer patients (Aaronson et al., 1993).